How Many Wings Do Bees Have?

 The wings of a bee are powered by the longitudinal and vertical muscles located inside the thorax.
-Consuming almost the entire middle section, this pair of muscles are essential to allow bees to fly.
+Consuming almost the entire middle section, this pair of muscles is essential to allow bees to fly.

-When the longitudinal muscles contract, the thorax raises its height and allow the wings to be lowered.
+When the longitudinal muscles contract, the thorax raises its height and allows the wings to be lowered.
 The vertical muscles work oppositely.
 When they contract, the height of the thorax is shortened, and the wings are raised.

 This muscle movement occurs multiple times with one nerve impulse, allowing bees to fly at an incredible speed.
 Here are a few bee flight facts:

 - Bees fly at a speed of 7.5 and 6.5 meters per second respectively for unloaded and loaded bees

 - The wingbeat frequency of a bee is approximately 125-130 beats per second

 If the wing muscle temperature falls below 96.8 degrees Fahrenheit.
 (36 degrees Celsius) they can’t function, hence, the bee cannot fly.
 As bees are cold-blooded, they have to find ways to elevate it themselves.